evilsoft/crocks/src/State/README.md

 State.put :: s -> State s ()
 ```

-Used to replace a given state with a new value, `put` can be used anytime that
+Used to replace the state portion of a given State instance,, `put` can be
-the state can change without having to know about it's previous value.
-If the
+employed anytime that the state can change without having to know about it's
-previous value is required for a given stateful computation, [`modify`](#modify)
+previous value.
+If the previous value is required for a given stateful
-can be used to lift a function that represents the change.
+computation, [`modify`](#modify) can be used to lift a function that represents
+the change.

 As put updates the state, it is important to ensure that the state portion stays
 fixed for all related functions.
 Changing the type of the state portion may